 - 2.1 Purpose and objectives.
-The purposes and objectives of this Agreement are: - (a) to establish a consultation process the Parties will use to consult on potential adverse impacts of proposed forest and range resource development activities, including Administrative and/or Operational Decisions or Operational Plans, on any Wet'suwet'en First Nation Aboriginal Interests; - (b) to provide a Revenue Sharing Contribution to support the capacity of the Wet'suwet'en First Nation to participate in the consultation process under this Agreementand as a contribution towards any accommodation that may be required in respect of potential impacts of forest and range decisions and operations within the Territory on any Wet'suwet'en First Nation Aboriginal Interests: - (c) to enhance the social, economic and cultural well-being of Members; and - (d) to assist in achieving greater stability and certainty for forest and range resource development within the Wet'suwet'en First Nation's Territory.
+The purposes and objectives of this Agreement are: - (a) to establish a consultation process the Parties will use to consult on potential adverse impacts of proposed forest and range resource development activities, including Administrative and/or Operational Decisions or Operational Plans, on Kwaw-kwaw-Apilt First Nation's Aboriginal Interests; - (b) to provide a Revenue Sharing Contribution to support the capacity of the Kwaw-kwaw-Apilt First Nation to participate in the consultation process under this Agreementand as a contribution towards any accommodation that may be required in respect of potential impacts of forest and range decisions and operations within the Territory on Kwaw-kwaw-Apilt First Nation's Aboriginal Interests: - (c) to enhance the social, economic and cultural well-being of Members; and - (d) to assist in achieving greater stability and certainty for forest and range resource development within the Kwaw-kwaw-Apilt First Nation's Territory.